postmanlabs/labs-docs/src/pages/docs/administration/migrating-to-v7.md

 ## How to migrate?

 This section illustrates the possible user flows and guides you through the migration process.
-Role-based access is a team feature.
 To use this feature, the entire team must be on Postman v7.

 **Note:** The migration decision is restricted to the team Administrators.
 If you are a Postman team member and are not on Postman v7, please contact your Administrator to migrate to Postman v7.